alphanodes/additionals/README.md

 The following plugin options are available to be edited by users with administration rights in the area **Contents**:

 * Text for login page
-  * This section is for a short information on the login page below the login mask.
+  * This section is for a short information on the login page below the Redmine login mask.
 For example who to contact in order to get Redmine access.

 * Global sidebar
   * Place your global information here, if needed.
 Use wiki links or available macros that can be seen by every one.